sindresorhus/env-editor/readme.md

 ### .all()

-Returns an array with info on all the editors.
+Returns an array with metadata on all the editors.

 ## License